conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 In this stage, conda-store should not be introducing a breaking change.
-The deprecation step communicates to users that the endpoint is marked for removal and will removed in a future release.
+The deprecation step communicates to users that the endpoint is marked for removal and will be removed in a future release.

 :::info[For vulnerabilities]